Tastes-of-Beijing-Header

 What You’ll Learn

 Beijing cuisine is distinguished by flavors of bean and sesame paste, fermented tofu, and pickled vegetables.
-These class will show you how to quick pickle, ferment, grill and stir fry your way through the capital while learning about its rich culinary traditions.
+These classes will show you how to quick pickle, ferment, grill, and stir-fry your way through the capital while learning about its rich culinary traditions.

 Photo-Band-Beijing